-This page contains a complete list of study areas in Dinand Library, listed in order by floor and then by Q-Zone (Red, Yellow, or Green).
+This page contains a complete list of study areas in Dinand Library, listed in order by floor.
 Use the links below to browse by floor, or use Ctrl+F to search the page for specific Q-Zones or features.
 Forgot about the Q-Zones?
-Click here to view a map and description of each of the zones.
+View a map and description of each of the zones.

-The staff conference room behind the research consultation area is open for student use when not booked for library meetings.
-Check the schedule outside the door!
-This room has a large work table as well as a smaller table, armchairs, and a rocking chair for reading.
+The staff conference room in the Visual Arts Wing is open for student use when not booked for library meetings.
+Please check the schedule outside the door!
+This room has flexible furniture that can be used as one long table or many individual working spaces.
 Working on a group project, or need to practice a presentation?
 The conference room also contains a large plasma screen hooked up to the desktop computer.

-The Debate Room on Dinand's second floor (turn left at the ramp) is a large space with a variety of different study options.
-Choose one of the larger work tables for group or individual study, or grab a cubicle or computer desk.
-This room houses the library's DVD and microfilm collections as well as the microfilm reader -- check with a librarian for help using the reader!
-Several large whiteboards are also available (but please don't move them!).
-Part of this room serves as overflow for the Writer's Workshop during busy periods.
+The Debate Room on Dinand's second floor (turn left at the ramp) is a large space with a variety of different study options ranging from booths to comfortable, individual seating and group meeting areas.
+Check with the Circulation Desk for dry erase markers.
 Bonus -- the Debate Room is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!

-The Scalia Lab on Dinand's second floor (turn right at the ramp) is open for student use from 7pm to 12am, Sunday through Thursday.
-In addition to using the dual-boot Mac/Windows desktops (loaded with a variety of software), students can also use the flexible furniture in the back to arrange workspaces for group or individual studies.
+The Scalia Lab on Dinand's second floor (turn left at the ramp) is open for student use when classes are not scheduled (Check the schedule outside the door).
+In addition to using the Mac desktops (loaded with a variety of software), students can also use the flexible furniture in the back to arrange workspaces for group or individual studies.
 The lab also contains several whiteboards, and a small printer at the back of the room.
 Bonus -- the Scalia Lab is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!

 You've probably wandered through the mezzanine (upper) level of the stacks before in search of books in call numbers A through G. But don't forget that this area of the library is also packed full of study spaces.
-Choose from large tables (perfect for group work) or cubicle desks (great for hunkering down before the exam), or grab a comfy chair to finish up tonight's reading.
+Choose from large tables or cubicle desks (great for hunkering down before the exam), or a comfy chair.
 Restrooms are located in the center of this stacks level, near the east (non-window) side.
 There are two different Zones in this level: the wings (open spaces around the stairs) are designated as Yellow zones, and the inner area (beginning with the row of cubicles under the stairs) is designated as a Red zone.

 Like the upper level, you've probably wandered through this lower section of the stacks if you needed to find a book between H and Z. But there are also plenty of study spaces scattered throughout this level, including the familiar selection of large tables, comfy armchairs, and cubicles for individual study.
 You'll also find some moveable whiteboards wandering around this floor.
 The basement stacks open into the Blue Room (and the basement-level restrooms) from the center area.
 There are two different Zones in this level: the wings (open spaces around the stairs) are designated as Yellow zones, and the inner area (beginning with the row of cubicles under the stairs) is designated as a Red zone.

-While most study spaces in the stacks are located along the walls, you will also find this larger table in the middle of the N+ section of the lower stacks (center stacks, closest to the west or fishbowl/window side).
-The table is set-up for use with the large art history books nearby, but can also be used for group or individual study.
+While most study spaces in the stacks are located along the walls, you will also find this larger table in the middle of the lower stacks (center stacks, closest to the west or fishbowl/window side).
+The table can be used for group or individual study.
 Just remember -- this is still a Red zone!